KNTV: Sports programming

 On November 1, 2007, KNTV entered into a three-year broadcast contract with the San Francisco Giants through 2010, replacing the team's longtime broadcaster KTVU, which had carried Giants games since 1961, three years after the team moved to the Bay Area and KTVU first began broadcasting.
 The team's first game broadcast on KNTV aired on April 1, 2008.
 KNTV broadcasts 20 to 40 Giants baseball games a year, which are produced by sister network NBC Sports Bay Area.
 Also, KNTV airs Giants Clubhouse each weekend during the MLB season.
 All of the Giants broadcasts are carried in high definition.
 The station has preempted Giants telecasts during the Summer Olympics due to NBC currently holding the television rights to the Olympics.
 The Giants' contract with KNTV concluded at the end of the 2010 season, however, the broadcast rights were renewed before the 2011 season.
 Thus, it is one of the few major network affiliates that carry live local MLB games to viewers in their broadcast area.
-Despite this, it does not offer any live over-the-air broadcasts of the American League's Oakland Athletics, which are broadcast exclusively by NBC Sports California on cable.
+As of 2022, Giants telecasts on KNTV have been simulcasts from NBC Sports Bay Area.

 KNTV also occasionally runs special editions of its newscasts or Sports Sunday, to cover San Francisco 49ers NFL games that are broadcast as part of NBC Sunday Night Football.
 On January 23, 2014, NBCUniversal, Comcast, and the San Francisco 49ers announced a 10-year partnership that included new additions to Levi's Stadium.
-The partnership spans multiple business units that iinclude KNTV, NBC Sports Bay Area, its VoiceEdge, ethernet, and Xfinity services, as well as building a new studio only 4 mi from where KNTV is based.
+The partnership spans multiple business units that include KNTV, NBC Sports Bay Area, its VoiceEdge, Ethernet, and Xfinity services, as well as building a new studio only 4 mi from where KNTV is based.
 It also produced 400 hours of programming on KNTV and NBC Sports Bay Area.
+KNTV is slated to become the local broadcaster for Super Bowl LX in 2026, to be held at Levi's Stadium.

-From 2006 to 2021, KNTV aired San Jose Sharks games shown via the NHL on NBC; this included the team's appearance in the 2016 Stanley Cup Final.
+From 2006 to 2021, KNTV aired San Jose Sharks games via the NHL on NBC; this included the team's appearance in the 2016 Stanley Cup Finals.

+Beginning in 2025, KNTV will air select Golden State Warriors games via the NBA on NBC.